 Equipment and Software

-The University provides on-campus labs containing computers and software needed for coursework.
-Students wishing to work from home may need to purchase equipment and software.
-A DSLR camera is highly recommended for students concentrating in either Graphics or Production.
-Students wishing to specialize in video production may want to consider a digital video camera.
-See the program website for more hardware and software details.
+The university provides on-campus labs containing computers and software needed for coursework.
+Students who wish to work from home may need to purchase equipment and software.
+A DSLR camera is highly recommended for students concentrating in Production Design.